What is Employee Advocacy and How Do Marketers Win With It?

 As we said earlier, your program needs to be implemented with goals in mind.
-What kind of goals can employee advocacy help you achieve?
-What should your program be designed to do?
+What kinds of goals can employee advocacy help you achieve?
+What should your employee advocacy platform be designed to do?

 There are three major areas of your business that employee advocacy can impact: